 3rd Sannan Heather Grug 3rd - Tudor Williams

 Best Pair of Heifers

-1st Frenni Princess Jessica & Meonhill Secret Surprise - Keith Jones & Helen Evans
+1st Frenni Princess Jessica and Meonhill Secret Surprise - Keith Jones and Helen Evans

 2nd Sannan Heather Grug 3rd and Sannan Carol 3rd - Tudor Williams

 3rd Lamboro Julliette and Lamboro Jaunty - Alma James

 1st Cetris Lord - Keith Jones and Helen Evans

 3rd Montgomery Lazer - John and Anne Humphreys